777arc/textbook/content/digital_modulation.rst

 Amplitude Shift Keying (ASK)
 ****************************

-Amplitude Shift Keying (ASK) is the first digital modulation scheme we will discuss, because it's the simplest to visualize of the three.
-We literally just modulate the **amplitude** of the carrier.
-Example of 2-level ASK, called 2-ASK:
+Amplitude Shift Keying (ASK) is the first digital modulation scheme we will discuss because amplitude modulation is the simplest to visualize of the three sinusoid properties.
+We literally modulate the **amplitude** of the carrier.
+Here is an example of 2-level ASK, called 2-ASK:

 .. image:: ../_static/ASK.png
    :scale: 50 %